Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

     `AnimatorUtility`.
 Newer Unity versions will warn you about this.
 -   Older versions of Unity may delay updates of large Unique Mesh meshes to the GPU.
 This issue has disappeared in Unity 6000.2.8f1 and newer it seems.
+-   Decal rendering does not enforce any draw order between entities that can be combined into a single draw call when structural changes occur, meaning you might encounter z-order flipping behavior if you spawn decals projected onto the same surface area using the same material and projection.

 ## Near-Term Roadmap